A panel discussion focussing on changing attitudes to tourism.

 Australian Aviation White Paper: Another federal government climate policy fail

-Yet the White Paper puts us all in harm’s way.
+The White Paper puts us all in harm’s way.
 It mandates no aviation emissions reduction target, no means of cutting in-flight CO2 emissions, and no halt to either aviation’s annual 4% growth or new runways and airports.

 > Read more